What Services are Offered?

 You can print and fill out the MRI History Form prior to your exam: PDF .

 Expecting Mothers must also fill out the MRI Pregnancy Consent Form: PDF .

 Physicians utilize ultrasound imaging as a tool to diagnose a wide variety of conditions that can affect organs and soft tissues within the body.
 Testing can be performed for obstetrics, cardiology, blood vessels, abdominal structures, neck and joints.
-Heart of Texas Healthcare System offers ultrasound services two days per week.
+Heart of Texas Healthcare System offers ultrasound services Monday through Friday.
 Your physician will order the exam and the radiology department will call you to schedule your appointment.
 Please make sure to follow the proper preparation requirements prior to your exam.